johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-06-25-azure-devops-pull-requests-dynamic-required-reviewers/index.md

 - The `main` function is the entry point of the script.
 It parses the command line arguments and sets up the Azure DevOps API client.
 - The `makeWebApi` function creates an instance of the Azure DevOps Web API client using either a Personal Access Token (PAT) or a Service Account Token (SAT).
 You'll use a PAT for local development and a SAT in the build validation pipeline.
 If using a PAT it requires the scopes: `vso.code` and `vso.identity`.
-- The `getRequiredReviewerName` function is a placeholder for your logic to determine the required reviewer name.
-You should implement your logic here to determine the required reviewer based on the pull request.
+- The `getRequiredReviewerName` function is a placeholder for your logic to determine the name of your required reviewer, if any.
+You should implement your logic here to determine when dynamically assigned reviewers are appropriate.
 - The `searchIdentityForReviewer` function searches for the required reviewer in the Azure DevOps identity system.
 It uses the Azure DevOps REST API to search for identities based on a search term.
 Rather frustratingly, you can't directly use the Azure AD / Entra ID Graph API to search for users in Azure DevOps.
 - The `determineAction` function checks if the required reviewer is already assigned to the pull request and whether they have approved it.
   - If they have, it logs a success message.